 Handling Property Damage

-When determining these damages, take pictures or videos to have as proof.
-You should also list the cost of each repair to help come up with the final deduction to the security deposit.
+When reviewing damages caused by tenants, take pictures or videos as proof.
+Property owners should also list the cost of each repair to help determine the final deduction to the security deposit amount.

 Then, keep the statement as a justification for withholding money from the security deposit in case tenants have questions.